 Then Adonai Elohim formed man of dust from the ground, and breathed into his nostrils the breath of life (נִשְׁמַת חַיִּים); and man became a living being.

 Adam was called the Son of the Almighty (Ben HaElohim-בֶּן־הָאֱלֹהִים) because his Father (Adonai Elohim) had made him in “His” own Image.
 It was Adam’s responsibility to first take care of the Garden of Eden (גַּן עֵדֶן) as a precursor to his receiving greater responsibility later.
 Unfortunately due to Adam’s misconduct, however, his high place in the creation order was temporarily lost.

-As a result of Adam’s disobedience the rule over the earth was temporarily transferred to the cunning Serpent (הַנָּחָשׁ֙).
+As a result of Adam’s disobedience—at the mid-point of the cool of the day, about the Tenth Hour (השעה העשירית), Tishri 1—the rule over the earth was temporarily transferred from Adam to the cunning Serpent (הַנָּחָשׁ֙).
 The lost estate of Adam would remain under the evil one’s control until the day of the glorious appearance of the Messiah.
-The sin of Adam Ben Ha-Elohim and the sins of his descendants have “wearied” the G-d of our Fathers (Elohei Avoteinu).
+The sin of Adam ben Ha-Elohim and the sins of his descendants have “wearied” the God of our Fathers (Elohei Avoteinu).

 Our people—-fathers Abraham, Isaac, and Jacob and their descendants are the *chosen ones.